SayaniSinha97/HybridSNARK/README.md

 sh run_experiments.sh

-# Note that the published version of the paper reports prover times of
+# Note that the accepted version of the paper reports prover times of
 # HybridSpartan and HybridPlonk over BLS12-381 and BN254 curve in Table 4 and Table 5 respectively
 # for the number_of_gates/number_of_constraints varying in the range {2^18, 2^20, 2^22, 2^24, 2^26}.
 # The experiments were performed on an Intel(R) Xeon(R) Silver 4214R CPU with 2.40GHz of clock frequency,
 # 48 cores, and 128 GB RAM, running Ubuntu 22.04.
 For fair comparison with state-of-the-art SNARKs,
-# the published version reports timings for single-threaded execution.
+# the accepted version reports timings for single-threaded execution.
 ```

 ---